+Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property, these being laid out in grass and concrete paving.
-Boundary divisions are marked by timber fencing, post/wire fencing and hedging.
-There is a driveway to the front of the property.
+There are garden grounds to the front and rear of the property, these being laid out in grass, concrete paving and stone chips.
+Boundary divisions are marked by timber fencing and masonry walls.